Structured deals between agents.

 Concordia is developed in the open.
 We welcome:

 Apache License 2.0.
-Use it, build on it, extend it, fork it.
+Use it, build on it, extend it.

 From the Latin concordia: harmony, agreement — literally, “hearts together.”
 The Roman goddess of understanding between parties.
 Because negotiation, done well, is not a contest.
 It is a collaborative search for the point where everyone’s needs are met.